walder/Skynet-IADS/README.md

 As of April 2020 I have only been able to get the SA-15 and the SA-10 to engage HARMS.
 The SA-10 seems to have dificullty engaging HARMS when they are launched above a certain altitude (in my tests 25 k feet).
 The best option for a solid HARM defence is to add SA-15's around EW radars or high value SAM sites.

-The SA-15 does not have a harm detection chance by default in Skynet, since this would mean it would shut down when targeted by a HARM, defeating its purpose.
+The SA-15 does not have a HARM detection chance by default in Skynet, since this would mean it would shut down when targeted by a HARM, defeating its purpose.

 [Point defence setup example](#point-defence-1)